cajacko/writing/writing/forgetting.md

-# Stop Forgetting, Employ the Machines! 🤖
+# Stop Forgetting, Employ The Machines! 🤖

 It's not your fault when you forget to turn up to board game night.